 - Receive one vote in annual Moderator's Choice Award

 - Receive group moderator access on LinkedIn "Open source professionals group"

 - Receive an Opensource.com email alias

-- Receive Opensource.com track jacket upon fulfillment of 3-month commitment
+- Receive Opensource.com track jacket or backpack upon fulfillment of 3-month commitment

 - Receive LinkedIn recommendation upon fulfillment of commitment